PROGRAM SCHEDULES & COURSE DESCRIPTIONS

 Neuromuscular Therapy: 60 hours

 A hands-on course in musculoskeletal anatomy and kinesiology and the therapeutic techniques of Neuromuscular Therapy.
 This course provides an understanding of the clinical causes of soft tissue pain and techniques to relieve it, including specific releases for individual muscles and trigger point therapy.
-Origins, insertions, actions, palpation, and anatomically specific techniques are covered for each of the major muscles.
+Origin, insertion, action, palpation, and anatomically specific techniques are covered for each of the major muscles.

 Acupressure & Asian Bodywork: 18 hours